Head Coach - Jenn Henley

 The native of Fostoria, Ohio, played one season at Ohio Northern University until a career-ending knee injury stopped her during her freshman season.
 Henley earned her bachelor’s degree in 1997 in both sport management and communication arts.

 Henley has taught upper-level classes at Mount Union in human performance and sport management.

-Melissa Makielski enters her fifth year as an assistant coach for the Belles in the 2012-13 season.
+Melissa Makielski enters her seventh year as an assistant coach for the Belles in the 2014-15 season.
 Helping Saint Mary’s to their sixth consecutive season in the top four in the MIAA, Makielski’s extensive background in the nation’s oldest athletic conference will continue to aid the Belles’ hopes to be a mainstay in the top of the league.